 Antivirus & EDR

-Endpoint, CrowdStrike Falcon, SentinelOne, ESET, Sophos, …) and traditional
+CrowdStrike Falcon, SentinelOne, ESET, Sophos, …) sometimes flag that

-because the same primitives appear in credential-theft and lateral-movement
+parent-child chain, because the same primitives appear in offensive playbooks.

 This page lists what Certeasy does on the host, what to allow-list before deploying, and how to react if the EDR blocks something unexpectedly.
-The list below is a best-effort baseline — Certeasy is not certified against any specific EDR product, and your security team owns the final policy.
+It is a best-effort baseline — Certeasy is not certified against any specific EDR product, and your security team owns the final policy.

 What Certeasy does on the host